-Pupils should be taught about: How we deliver: Parliamentary democracy and the key elements of the constitution of the United Kingdom, including the power of government, the role of citizens and Parliament in holding those in power to account, and the different roles of the executive, Universal: Citizenship- The UK political system and constitution Optional: History Yr 10- People's health with the public health legislation and role of the government, the link between voting, parliament and development legislature and judiciary and a free press.
-English - the modern text.
-Both LotF and AIC.
-Power and role of citizens, holding people to account for actions.
-The different electoral systems used in and beyond the United Kingdom and actions citizens can take in democratic and electoral processes to influence decisions locally, nationally and beyond.
-Universal: Citizenship - The UK political system lessons, electoral systems Optional: History- Yr 10 and 11 Elizabethan parliament, link to patronage and the court, role of the two chambers.
+Pupils should be taught about: How we deliver: Parliamentary democracy and the key elements of the constitution of the United Kingdom, including the power of government, the role of citizens and Parliament in holding those in power to account, and the different roles of the executive, legislature and judiciary and a free press Universal: PSHE- The UK political system and constitution.
+Optional: History Yr 10- People's health with the public health legislation and role of the government, the link between voting, parliament and development.
+The different electoral systems used in and beyond the United Kingdom and actions citizens can take in democratic and electoral processes to influence decisions locally, nationally and beyond Universal: PSHE- The UK political system lessons, electoral systems and mock elections.
+Optional: History- Yr 10 and 11 Elizabethan parliament, link to patronage and the court, role of the two chambers.
 Nazis unit, elections, voting, rise of dictatorship, use of terror, opposition movements, trade unions, different political ideologies.
-Making of America the constitution of USA, state vs federal government and the discrimination and emancipation of African Americans German - Socialism vs Capitalism in East/West Germany 1949-1989 Other systems and forms of government, both democratic and non-democratic, beyond the United Kingdom.
-Universal: Citizenship - Yr 10 Political systems around the world, focus on North Korea
+Making of America the constitution of USA, state vs federal government and the discrimination and emancipation of African Americans. other systems and forms of government, both democratic and non-democratic, beyond the United Kingdom Universal: Citizenship - Yr 10 Political systems around the world, focus on North Korea.